Buying Your First Home? Ask These 10 Questions

 3. Are there any known issues with the property?

-4. Have there been any planning permissions or building regulation approvals?
+4. Have there been any planning permissions or building approvals?

 5. What is included in the sale?